wdznak/SEFile/README.md

 # SEFile
-*SEFile* is a simple app to write data into files asynchronously.
+*SEFile* is a simple library to write data into files asynchronously.

 ###### Code example
 ```C++